Back to All Events

 • Kepler's Books 1010 El Camino Real Menlo Park, CA, 94025 United States (map)

-Is AI dragging us into a utopian future or dragging us toward existential ruin?
+Is AI ushering us into a utopian future or dragging us toward existential ruin?
 Josh Tyrangiel of The Atlantic makes the case for how artificial intelligence, in itself a neutral tool, can be used for good in the here and now.

 About the Book